Marcus Semien Player Props: Rangers vs. Orioles

-Marcus Semien -- with a slugging percentage of .556 in his past 10 games, including one home run -- will be in action for the Texas Rangers against the Baltimore Orioles, with Grayson Rodriguez on the hill, on May 26 at 7:05 PM ET.
+The Texas Rangers, including Marcus Semien and his .543 slugging percentage over his past 10 games, battle starter Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Saturday at 4:05 PM ET.

-In his last game, he hit a home run while going 1-for-5 against the Pirates.
+In his last game he had a one-hit performance (1-for-5) against the Orioles.

 Marcus Semien Game Info & Props vs. the Orioles